-On January 17, 2020, the Company's Board of Directors approved a 1-for-2.0007 reverse stock split of the Company's capital stock and the Company filed a certificate of amendment to its restated certificate of incorporation to effect the split.
+On January 17, 2020, the Company's board of directors approved a 1-for-2.0007 reverse stock split of the Company's capital stock and the Company filed a certificate of amendment to its restated certificate of incorporation to effect the split.
 The par value and authorized shares of common stock and convertible preferred stock were not adjusted as a result of the reverse split.
 All share and per share information included in the accompanying financial statements has been adjusted to reflect this reverse stock split.

-Initial Public Offering
+Initial Public Offering and Follow-On Financing

-On January 31, 2020, the Company completed an initial public offering ("IPO") issuing and selling 10,781,250 shares of common stock at a public offering price of \$17.00 per share, including 1,406,250 shares sold pursuant to the underwriters' full exercise of their option to purchase additional shares.
+On February 4, 2020, the Company closed an initial public offering (IPO) issuing and selling 10,781,250 shares of common stock at a public offering price of \$17.00 per share, including 1,406,250 shares sold pursuant to the underwriters' full exercise of their option to purchase additional shares.
 The aggregate net proceeds received by the Company from the offering were approximately \$167.2 million, after deducting underwriting discounts, commissions and offering related transaction costs.
 Upon the closing of the IPO, all of the outstanding shares of convertible preferred stock automatically converted into shares of common stock.
 Subsequent to the closing of the IPO, there were no shares of convertible preferred stock outstanding.
-The financial statements as of March 31, 2020, including share and per share amounts, incorporate the effects of the IPO.